jotask/CS22510Assignment/README.md

 > The world has 50 cells long and 50 cells high

-> The size for each cell is 0.2 meters.
+> The size of each cell is 0.2 meters.

 ## Files Included

 #### World.h World.cpp
-This files contains the definition and declaration for the world.
+This file contains the definition and declaration for the world.
 It stores the world and all the calculation and logic needed.

 #### Robot.h Robot.cpp
-This files contains the definition and declaration for the robot class and all the logic he need, like all his sensors, his position, the world that below, etc.
+This file contains the definition and declaration for the robot class and all the logic he needs, like all his sensors, his position, the world that below, etc.

 #### Sensor.h Sensor.cpp
-This files contains the definition and declaration for the sensor class.
+This file contains the definition and declaration for the sensor class.
 This class contains all the information that a sensor needs.

 #### Display.h Display.cc
-This files contains the definition and declaration for the Display class.
-This class holds and handle all the logic needed for crate the windows, handle his events and draw everything on the screen
+This file contains the definition and declaration for the Display class.
+This class holds and handle all the logic needed for creating the windows, handle his events and draw everything on the screen

 #### Vector.h Vector.cpp
 This file contains the definition and declaration for the Vector class.
 This class is a simple class for store the position of on robot.

 #### Config.h Config.cpp
 This file contains the definition and declaration for the config class.
-This class read all the arguments passed by the program when it runs and build a configuration for set all the values for the program run.
+This class read all the arguments passed to the program when it runs and build a configuration for setting all the values for the program run.

 #### Util.hpp Util.cpp
 This file contains the definition and declaration of one namespace.
-This namespace is used to store an enum of each type of cell possible, a struct for a pose and the logic for convert between degree to radians.
+This namespace is used to store an enum of each type of cell possible, a struct for a pose and the logic for convert a degree to radians.

 #### Main.cpp
 Where the main function live.
-Here is where everything start and ends.
+Here is where everything starts and ends.

 ## Credits